 It was very helpful having wholesale price report ready.
 I went to the dealership and talked to the manager.
 I knew what I was looking for.
 I had my wholesale price report ready.
-The manager looked at the report and didn''t even check any other info.
+The manager looked at the report and didn't even check any other info.
 He was very honest and showed me his cost which was little higher than actual report.
-I bought my car for $22,100.00 including a two way remote car starter, all weather mats, rear mud guard, block heater wire, life time free oil chang and gst.
+I bought my car for $22,100.00 including a two way remote car starter, all weather mats, rear mud guard, block heater wire, life time free oil change and GST.
 I am happy that I became member at carcostcanda and saved money on my car.
 Thanks to carcostcanda.com

 Buying a 2009 Honda Accord Sedan, and saving $2000 off of MSRP.

-We approached the negotiations with two other dealers before Yellowhead and all in the same manner - we wanted the dealer to make a reasonable profit and we wanted a reqasonable deal.
+We approached the negotiations with two other dealers before Yellowhead and all in the same manner - we wanted the dealer to make a reasonable profit and we wanted a reasonable deal.
 Knowing the true costs are instrumental to doing this with confidence.
-The two ''''''''other'''''''' dealers were put-off by this and were actually quite rude.
-Krisopher and the folk at Yellowhead Honda (which will soon relocate and be renamed Pointe West Honda) were great!
+The two ''other'' dealers were put-off by this and were actually quite rude.
+Kristopher and the folk at Yellowhead Honda (which will soon relocate and be renamed Pointe West Honda) were great!
 They helped confirm our initial offer, countered with an actual dollar amount then helped close the deal in an up-front and friendly manner.
 The follow-up support/service has been exceptional.
 All-around a very pleasant experience.